Shondor Birns: Assassination

-Legacy
+Aftermath

-In the following weeks, homicide investigators wrongly concentrated on African-American organized crime as suspects rather than Danny Greene.
-On Birns and the supposed involvement of black people in his murder, one black numbers operator said:

-"It's dumb to talk about blacks doing Shondor.
+In the following weeks, homicide investigators wrongly concentrated African-American organized crime as suspects rather than Danny Greene.
+On the suspected involvement of Afro-American crime figures in his murder, one Afro-American bookie responded, "It's dumb to talk about blacks doing Shondor.
 Shon wasn't no bad fella.
 He was white but it didn't make no difference.
 Shon had a black soul.
 He was black through and through.
 Shit, there wasn't no racial prejudice in that goddamn Shondor Birns at all.
 He was a helluva guy....
 No, No. There ain't gonna be no more Shondors...."
-Kevin McTaggert, a henchman for Danny Greene, later told the FBI that Greene had hired Hells Angels member Enis Crnic to kill Birns in return for $7,500.
-Crnic was later killed while attempting to attach a car bomb to a vehicle belonging to mafia associate John "Johnny Del" Delzoppo on April 5, 1977.
+Kevin McTaggert, a henchman for Danny Greene, later told the FBI that Greene had contracted Hells Angels member Enis "Eagle" Crnic to kill Birns for a fee of $7,500.
+Crnic was later killed while attempting to attach a car bomb to a vehicle belonging to Cleveland crime family associate John "Johnny Del" Delzoppo on April 5, 1977.

 In the Cleveland Press, Dick McLaughlin summed up his career: "A muscleman whose specialty was controlling numbers gambling on the East Side, keeping the peace among rival operators and getting a cut from each of them, Birns was a feared man because of his violent reaction to any adversary.
 Yet he was popular, had an engaging personality, was known by many newsmen because he was good copy and was ever ready to buy them a drink.
 He was a feared man, but a genial and generous man, holding court almost daily at the Theatrical Lounge where he lunched."

+The relationship between Danny Greene and Shondor Birns exemplifies the volatile and often deadly nature of organized crime relationships.
+Initially allies with shared interests, their relationship deteriorated into one of mutual animosity and lethal retribution.
+Their violent conflict left a lasting mark on Cleveland's criminal history.

 Birns's widow was oblivious to his conflict with Danny Greene, as her husband had largely concealed his underworld activities from her.
 Aware that Greene was also a dog lover, she gave his Doberman Pinscher to him.
 His remains are held at Hillcrest Cemetery in Bedford Heights, Ohio.
-Greene himself survived a little while longer (although the Birns - allied Licavoli faction continued trying to kill him due to his alliance with John Nardi) but like Nardi was killed by being killed in a car bombing.
+Greene himself survived a little while longer (although the Birns - allied Licavoli faction continued trying to kill him due to his alliance with John Nardi) but, like Nardi, was later killed in a car bombing.